-The value in the Request Body field can be edited by selecting 'Try it out'.
-One can change the default sample names / barcodes or simply leave the default ones.
+The value in the Parameters field can be edited by selecting 'Try it out'.
+One can change the default sample barcodes or leave them.
 The request can be run by selecting 'Execute'.

 Request Response

 Swagger UI submits the request and shows the curl code that was submitted.
 The 'Response body' section will display the response to the request.
 The expected format of the response for the above request is shown below: